Argonne develops new kind of AI model for weather prediction

 Stormer Graphic

-With help from the ALCF’s Polaris supercomputer, researchers from UCLA and Argonne created Stormer, an AI model that achieves state-of-the-art performance for weather forecasting.
+With help from the ALCF’s Polaris supercomputer, researchers from Argonne and UCLA created Stormer, an AI model that achieves state-of-the-art accuracy and performance for weather forecasting.

 Being able to create accurate weather models for weather forecasting is essential for every aspect of the American economy, from aviation to shipping.
 To date, weather models have been primarily based on equations related to thermodynamics and fluid dynamics in the atmosphere.
 These models are tremendously computationally expensive and are typically run on large supercomputers.